 The Firearm-Related Harm and Violence Prevention Program Office

 In 2023, Colorado’s Public Health Roundtable on Firearm-Related Violence Prevention brought together nearly 100 community leaders, researchers, public health experts, and health care providers to build an effective community-based approach to firearm harm prevention in Colorado.
-Overwhelmingly, the community present at the convening named the need for developing infrastructure and building collaborative community funding as essential keys to success to ensure that the wealth of action and opportunity identified within the public health approach is not only acted upon, but sustained well into the future.
+Overwhelmingly, the community present at the convening named the need for developing infrastructure and collaborative community funding as essential keys to success to ensure that the wealth of strategies identified within the public health approach are not only acted upon, but sustained well into the future.

-The FHVP Program Office has been incubated to meet this call to action, serving as a centralized, apolitical strategic partner for carrying this work forward into communities.
+The FHVP Program Office has been incubated to meet this call to action.
+The program office serves as a centralized, apolitical strategic partner for carrying this work forward into communities.

 Efforts to effectively reduce firearm-related death and injury require that we foster bipartisan cooperation and empower collaboration between systems and communities who are impacted by firearm-related harm.